AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 >[!IMPORTANT]
 >
->Although your attribute names would be as per your Salesforce account, the mappings for both `contactKey` and `personalEmail.address` are mandatory.
+>Although your attribute names would be as per your [!DNL Salesforce Marketing Cloud] account, the mappings for both `contactKey` and `personalEmail.address` are mandatory.

 1. In the **[!UICONTROL Mapping]** step, select **[!UICONTROL Add new mapping]**.
 You will see a new mapping row on the screen.
 ![Platform UI screenshot example for Add new mapping.](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/add-new-mapping.png)